JonatasViscaino/100-days-of-code-Python/Day 46 - Past Playlist Spotify /README.md

 # Day 46 - Past Playlist Spotify

 This Python script automates the creation of a Spotify playlist based on Billboard Hot 100 songs for a specified year.
-Here's a quick overview:

 ## Libraries Used:
 - **requests**: Fetches Billboard Hot 100 data via HTTP requests.